2017-18 Emerald City League 1A Boys Soccer Guidelines

 Non-league games have no impact on the league standings.
 This includes “friendly matches” between league schools that are played in addition to the official league schedule.

 For the sake of determining a league champion, the head-to head record of teams that are tied in points at the end of league play are compared.
-If still tied, the teams are declared co-champions.
-The top-down tiebreaking procedure outlined below will only be used for playoff seeding purposed.
+If still tied, the tie-breaker game will determine both the playoff seeding and the league championship.
+The top-down tie-breaking procedure outlined below will only be used for playoff seeding purposes.

 PLAYOFF STANDINGS AND TIE-BREAKERS TO DETERMINE PLAYOFF SEEDING: